| Up | Next | Prev | PrevTail | Tail |

 After a certain number of lines have been produced (according to the value of

-), a new expression is started.
+the variable card_no), a new expression is started.
 If the expression printed

 arises from an assignment to a variable, the variable is printed as the name

 of the expression.
-Otherwise the expression is given the default name ans
+Otherwise the expression is given the default name ans.

 An error occurs if identifiers or numbers are outside the bounds permitted by